MyNetDiary vs. Cronometer: Which Nutrition Tracker Is Better in 2026?

 Recent User Reviews

-Cumulative US App Store scores accumulate over years and reflect what an app used to be, not what it is today.
-A more useful signal is recent user reviews.
+All-time US App Store scores accumulate over years and reflect what an app used to be, not what it is today.
+A more useful signal is recent reviews analyzed with the same methodology across every app.

 Pricing and Value